maxim-top/im.gitbook/reference/floo/classfloo_1_1_b_m_x_s_d_k_config.md

 bool getLoadAllServerConversations()
 ```

-Whether to create all sessions based on the unread list returned by server.
+Whether to create all conversations based on the unread list returned by server.

 **Return**: bool